Paintsville, Kentucky: Transportation

+Located southeast of Paintsville in neighboring Martin County is Big Sandy Regional Airport.
+The publicly owned, private-use airport is used for general aviation.
+Its main runway is 5,000 ft (1,524 m) long.
+The nearest airport that provides commercial aviation services is Tri-State Airport, 55 mi northeast in Ceredo, West Virginia.

 Healthcare

-Paintsville ARH Hospital- Formally known as Paul B. hall Regional Medical Center is a full-service hospital providing healthcare to the region.
+Paintsville ARH Hospital is a full-service hospital providing healthcare to the region.
 It has a full-service emergency room with a pediatric trauma room, a hyperbaric oxygen chamber, a special birthing room, and full service surgical services, including a daVinci Si robotic system providing state-of-the-art laparoscopic surgery for the greater Paintsville region.